aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* New journal paper at IEEE Transactions on Reliability, titled as "Performance-Driven Metamorphic Testing of Cyber-Physical Systems".
+Kudos to Jon Ayerdi for his last journal paper of his PhD!
 * Two journal papers accepted recently!
 First one, at TOSEM, titled as "Some Seeds are Strong: Seeding Strategies for Search-based Test Case Selection".
 Second one, in JSEP, titled as "Machine Learning-based Test Oracles for Performance Testing of Cyber-Physical Systems: an Industrial Case Study on Elevators Dispatching Algorithms".
 Congrats to all the co-authors!
 * I have joined the [ISSRE 2022](https://issre2022.github.io/) research track!
 Have a look at the new website and consider submitting!
 * I have joined the ASE 2022 [NIER track](https://conf.researchr.org/track/ase-2022/ase-2022-nier-track)!
 Consider submitting a paper!